EckeEcke/schoolfight/README.md

 ## Used Technologies

-The game is written in Javascript/jQuery using mainly regular HTML and CSS for displaying graphics.
+The game is written in Javascript using mainly regular HTML and CSS for displaying graphics.